-It is welcome that category 5 in Appendix D of the food categories that will be in scope of the regulations details that frozen products including ice cream are included.
+It is welcome that category 5 - ice cream, ice lollies, frozen yogurt, water ices, and similar frozen products - as detailed in Appendix D of the food categories is included within scope.
 We called for these products to be in scope in our response to the previous consultation held in 2022 and are pleased to see them featured.
-However, there remains some uncertainty with regards to some of the products listed in the category.
+However, there remains uncertainty with regards to some of the products listed in the category.
 'Similar frozen products' is listed within category 5, but this is not defined and it's not clear what types of products this would cover.
-Linked to this, it is also welcome to see dairy desserts included within category 9 - we also called for these to be included in our response to the previous consultation.
+Linked to this, it is also welcome to see dairy desserts included within category 9 - our response to the previous consultation had called for this also.
 However, as with 'similar frozen products', 'dairy desserts' are not defined in the consultation document.
 It is thus currently unclear which products this specifically refers to.
 This lack of definition for both types of products could create loopholes and makes both implementation and enforcement more challenging.

+Apart from these, there appear to be some significant omissions in the proposed food category descriptors, which are important to be addressed.
 On page 8 of the consultation document, fruit juices are included in the products listed in the soft drinks with added sugar category, which suggests that they are considered as being within scope.
 However, section 3(2) of Annex D on page 47 states that a "a soft drink does not contain added sugar ingredients only by reason of containing fruit juice, vegetable juice or milk (or any combination of them)", which contrary to the information provided on page 8, appears to suggest that fruit juice would not be within scope.
-This is also consistent with the products currently covered by the Soft Drinks Industry Levy.
+Fruit juices are not currently covered by the Soft Drinks Industry Levy (SDIL).
 It is therefore very unclear whether fruit juices are within or out with scope of the proposed regulations.
 This needs to be clarified to avoid loopholes and ensure effective implementation, adherence, and enforcement.